oskardudycz/Ogooreck/README.md

 You can also use `GET_UNTIL` helper to check API that has eventual consistency.

-You can use various conditions, e.g. `RESPONSE_SUCCEEDED` waits until response has one of the 2xx statuses.
+You can use various conditions, e.g. `RESPONSE_SUCCEEDED` waits until a response has one of the 2xx statuses.
 That's useful for new resource creation scenarios.

 ```csharp
 public Task GET_ReturnsShoppingCartDetails()